hanley2d/artViewer/README.md

 <img align="left" style="float:left;margin-right: 50px" src="./assets/gifs/browse.gif" width="25%">

 #### Browse Art Categories
 Users who aren't certain what to search can also browse certain collections by category.
 There are only a few categories for now but more can be added with ease.
+The horizontal scrollbar allows multiple categories to be added without taking up too much room on the screen at one time.

 <br clear="left"/>
 <br />